Lynette Murray

 +

-Assessing the impact and dependence on people and social capital, with metrics across areas such as: human rights, fair labour practices, health, safety, wellness, equity, community engagement and philanthropy.
+Assessing the impact and dependence on people and social capital, with metrics across areas such as: philanthropy, health, wellness, human rights, fair labour practices, equity, and community engagement, and in the cultural context.
+UN SDG intersections/alignment.

 Governance, risk, and reporting